-The best way to deal with Williams & Fudge is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Williams & Fudge for millions of clients nationwide.
+The most effective way to deal with Williams & Fudge is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Williams & Fudge on behalf of their clients.

 Will Williams & Fudge, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the Williams & Fudge debt with the credit bureaus and possibly remove it from your credit report.
+They help you dispute the Williams & Fudge debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Williams & Fudge again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.